dovecot/documentation/source/configuration_manual/system_calls_optimization.rst

 =========================

-The use of the TZ environment variable can dramatically reduce the number of system system calls and kernel context switches performed by the application.
+The use of the TZ environment variable can dramatically reduce the number of system calls and kernel context switches performed by the application.

 The ``localtime()`` function in glibc checks whether the ``TZ`` environment variable is set.
 If it is not set, then glibc will use the ``stat()`` system